-Swale's approach will also focus on the direct procurement of charging equipment rather than entering into profit share arrangements and not owning the equipment.
+Swale's approach will also focus on the direct procurement of charging equipment, rather than entering into profit share arrangements in which we do not own the equipment, for all infrastructure within our car parks.
 This enables full control of the equipment and maintenance, along with fee rates ensuring we can maintain the standards set out in this strategy.
 This will also ensure we can be responsive to what is a rapidly changing market in a way that is sensitive to the unique needs of the Swale district.
 This does not mean we need to manage all payments via the units as this is achieved via the charger company software.
+Although this will be a strict criteria for charging hubs within our car parks, we are open to different opportunities for on-street charging provision.